marcoshsq/The_Self-taught_Data_Scientist/README.md

 My main focus is to learn the contents following this [roadmap here](https://i.am.ai/roadmap/#data-science-roadmap), created by the AI expert guys.

+But here is an overview list of concepts and skills I want to learn by the end of this degree:

+- Databases, Programming, Exploratory Data Analysis, Data Munging, and Wrangling;
+- Statistics, Visualization and Business Intelligence;
+- Machine Learning, Methods, Use Cases and Tools;
+- Deep Learning, Neural Networks, Architectures, Training, Tools, and Model optimization.

-They created a guide outlining all the skills and concepts needed to become an expert in Data Science and/or AI, in a cohesive and intuitive way.
+This is just an overview, if you want more details I recommend reading the main curriculum, and if you want a complete guide take a look at the roadmap.
+They created a guide describing all the skills and concepts needed to become an expert in Data Science and/or AI, in a cohesive and intuitive way.

 So I recommend checking it out if you're interested.

 ##